apache/ambari-website/docs/ambari-dev/index.md

----
-title: Ambari Development
-variables:
-  AMBARI_DIR: /path/to/ambari
----

 # Ambari Development

 ## Checking out Ambari source

 Follow the instructions under [Checkout source code](./how-to-contribute.md) section of "How to contribute" guide.

-We'll refer to the top-level "ambari" directory as `{AMBARI_DIR}` in this document.
+We'll refer to the top-level "ambari" directory as `AMBARI_DIR` in this document.

 ## Tools needed to build Ambari